Kaplan University: Academics

 According to Kaplan's annual academic report, the University awarded more than 12,000 degrees and certificates a year.
 More than 40 percent of its faculty have a Ph.D.

 Many of its offerings relied on competency based education to offer credits to students who can demonstrate they have mastered certain learning outcomes through professional and military training.

 The university's school of nursing was awarded a national professional accreditation for its Bachelor of Science in Nursing degree in April 2006 from the Commission on Collegiate Nursing Education (CCNE).
 The School of Nursing was granted additional programmatic accreditations from the Commission on Collegiate Nursing Education (CCNE) in June 2016, including for its doctoral and master's programs.
 In addition, its other schools earned programmatic accreditation.
 For example, Kaplan University's School of Business was granted accreditation by the Accreditation Council for Business Schools and Programs (ACBSP) in 2013.

-Learning science research

-Kaplan University used its access to a large and diverse pool of at-risk students to conduct teaching experiments to adjust its online programs.
-It partnered with researchers from Harvard and Stanford who found that the online medium allowed for better analysis of learning outcomes and experimental teaching practices.

 Criticisms

 False Claims Act lawsuit

 On August 17, 2011, the U.S. District Court for the Southern District of Florida issued a series of rulings in three related cases based on the federal False Claims Act.
 The cases included three separate complaints by three former Kaplan University employees, Messrs.
 Wilcox, Gillespie, and Diaz.
 The court dismissed the claims brought by Wilcox in their entirety.
 (Diaz v.
 Kaplan Univ., No. 09–20756–civ, 2011 WL 3627285, (S.D.Fla.
 Aug.
 17, 2011)).
 Wilcox was later, and separately, convicted for making threats against Kaplan employees.
 (U.S. v.
 Wilcox, 1:08-cr-00256, U.S. District Court, Northern Division of Illinois (Chicago)).
 The court also dismissed in part Gillespie's complaint, and, on July 16, 2013, the court entered summary judgment in favor of the company on all remaining claims in the Gillespie complaint.
 (Diaz v.
 Kaplan Univ., No. 09–20756–civ, 2011 WL 3627285, (S.D.Fla.
 July 16, 2013)).
 Gillespie appealed to the U.S. Court of Appeals for the Eleventh Judicial Circuit and, on March 11, 2015, the appellate court issued a decision affirming the lower court’s dismissal of all of Gillespie's claims.
 (Urquilla-Diaz v.
 Kaplan University, No. 13-13672 (11th Cir.
 2015)).